Lean Validation: The Fundamental Guide

 • Is this group or webinar relevant for people who would be interested in my offering?

-Once you’ve found some groups to join, pay attention to the conversations, share your input on the subject and don’t be afraid to hit up interesting profiles for some feedback.
+Once you’ve found some groups to join, pay attention to the conversations, share your input on the subject and don’t be afraid to hit up interesting profiles for feedback.

-Use LinkedIn for targeted B2B profile searches.
+1. Use LinkedIn for targeted B2B profile searches

 The LinkedIn Sales Navigator is a great tool for finding B2B profiles.
 Think of it as a huge B2B database that enables you to do targeted searches based on things like: